 Below you will find details of data provided by STTC and links to other information sources.

-According to the IDH report ‘The Data Speaks’, these last two countries have achieved 42.5% and 67.5% verified sustainable tropical timber sourcing.
+According to the IDH report ‘Unlocking Sustainable Tropical Timber Market Growth Through Data’, these last two countries have achieved 42.5% and 67.5% verified sustainable tropical timber sourcing.
 Of other leading EU tropical timber importers, Germany has achieved 32.5%, and Belgium 27.5%, while the figure for France is 12.5% and for Italy and Spain a maximum of 10%.
 Clearly, there is much work to be done.